jsjohn026/homebase/README.md

 # React + Vite
-This app serves as a portal to submit requests for repairs or attention from a renter to a tenant.
+This app serves as a portal to submit requests for repairs or attention from a renter/tenant to a property owner.

 # React + Vite